 Many birth parents prefer to recieve regular pictures and updates, while others request yearly or more visits.
 Closed adoptions have become a rarity in an age of easy information access and prevalent DNA testing.
 Research also shows the positive impact of open adoption on adoptees, so it is currently recommended by adoption professionals.
+Families seeking only closed or semi-open adoptions will wait longer.

-Most Purl families will match or adopt within 9-15 months of being homestudy approved and active with Purl, but wait times will vary considerably based on family makeup, budget, and adoption preferences.
+Most Purl families will match or adopt within 9-15 months of being homestudy approved and active with Purl, but wait times will vary considerably based on family makeup, budget, and adoption preferences (openness to drug exposures and mental illness).
 Families who are gender specific, have low budgets or are very limited on race, amount of substance exposure or mental health history they are open to will wait the longest to adopt.